kyma-project/kyma/docs/service-catalog/docs/014-details-etcd-database.md

 The Service Catalog requires an `etcd` database cluster for a production use.
 It has a separate `etcd` cluster defined in the Service Catalog [etcd-stateful][sc-etcd-sub-chart] sub-chart.
-The [etcd-backup-operator][etcd-backup-operator] is executing backup procedure.
+The [etcd-backup-operator][etcd-backup-operator] executes the backup procedure.

 ## Details